Skip to Content

 What Is Cognitive Psychology?

-The field of cognitive psychology seeks to understand how we think, pay attention, remember things, solve problems and make decisions.
+Cognitive psychology seeks understanding how we think, pay attention, remember things, solve problems, and make decisions.
 It’s closely related to other disciplines that study attention, memory, intelligence, or language.
 The term cognitive was coined by American psychologist William James in 1890.

-At first, it referred only to cognition but after a few decades broadened in meaning to include all mental processes such as perception and imagination.
-In recent years, a major focus has been on how different parts of the brain contribute to these processes.
+At first, it referred only to cognition, but after a few decades, it broadened in meaning to include all mental processes, such as perception and imagination.
+In recent years, a major focus has been on how different brain parts contribute to these processes.
 Cognitive psychologists are interested in how people:

 • Process information from their senses (perception)